bundy92/Credit_risk_GA_NN/README.md

 ## Usage

+1. **Upload Dataset:**
-1. **Upload Dataset**: Click on the "Upload CSV file" button and select a CSV file containing your dataset.
+    - Click on the "Upload CSV file" button and select a CSV file containing your dataset for analysis.

-2. **Optimize Hyperparameters (Optional)**: Adjust hyperparameters in the sidebar (e.g., population size, number of generations, mutation rate, number of epochs), then click on the "Optimize Hyperparameters" button to start the optimization process.
+2. **Optimize Hyperparameters (Optional):**
+    - Users can optimize hyperparameters for the machine learning model using a genetic algorithm.
+Adjust hyperparameters in the sidebar, such as population size, number of generations, mutation rate, and number of epochs.
+Click on the "Optimize Hyperparameters" button to start the optimization process.

+3. **Train Model:**
-3. **Train Model**: Click on the "Train Model" button to train a logistic regression model using the uploaded dataset.
-If hyperparameters are optimized, the optimized values will be used.
+    - Click on the "Train Model" button to initiate training of a logistic regression model using the uploaded dataset.
+If hyperparameters are optimized, the optimized values will be utilized; otherwise, default values will be employed.

-4. **View Model Evaluation Metrics**: After training the model, evaluation metrics such as accuracy, precision, recall, F1-score, and AUC-ROC will be displayed in the sidebar.
-Additionally, the ROC curve and feature importance (if available) will be shown.
+4. **View Model Evaluation Metrics:**
+    - After model training, various evaluation metrics including accuracy, precision, recall, F1-score, and AUC-ROC (Area Under the Receiver Operating Characteristic curve) will be displayed in the sidebar.
+Additionally, the ROC curve, SHAP, PDPs and feature importance (if available) will be visualized.

 ## Contributors

-- Thomas Bundy (@bundy92) - Project Lead
+- **Thomas Bundy** (@bundy92) - Project Lead

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by [OpenAI](https://openai.com/)
-- Special thanks to the Streamlit and Pytorch team for their amazing work!
+- Special thanks to the Streamlit and PyTorch team for their invaluable solutions!

 ## Support

-For any inquiries or support, please contact me.
+For any inquiries or support, please don't hesitate to contact us.